mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 | `B ↔ C` | ~700 | 500 |
 | `A ↔ C` | ~250 | 250 |

-The imbalance is informative.
-It tells us that the adjacent boundaries contained far more unresolved data than the outer `A ↔ C` boundary.
+The counts themselves mattered: the adjacent boundaries contained far more unresolved data than the outer `A ↔ C` boundary.

 The selected examples were labelled and added in successive rounds.
 Additional queues came from confident disagreements on existing training rows and from weak keyword/metadata heuristics over the unlabelled pool.